 RULE 1.
 Convening Hour, Limitation on Friday, Night, and Sunday Legislative Sessions. - The House shall convene each legislative day at the hour fixed by the House.
-In the event the House adjourns on the preceding legislative day without having fixed an hour for reconvening, the House shall convene on the next legislative day at 2:00 P.M.
-During January and February of 2005, no sessions may be held on Friday.
-No session shall continue after 10:00 P.M. on Monday nor after 9:00 P.M. on any other days, and the Speaker shall adjourn the House without motion at that point, except that a motion may be made as to the time and day of next convening.
-No session shall be held on Sunday.
+In the event the House adjourns on the preceding legislative day without

+- having fixed an hour for reconvening, the House shall convene on the next legislative - day at 2:00 P.M.
+No session shall continue after 10:00 P.M. on Monday nor after 9:00 - 24 P.M. on any other days, and the Speaker shall adjourn the House without motion at that - point, except that a motion may be made as to the time and day of next convening.
+No - session shall be held on Sunday.
+The actual time shall govern the applicability of this - 27 rule, and the clock in the chamber shall not be followed if the time on the clock is not - 28 the accurate time.
-RULE 2.
-Opening the Session. - At the convening hour on each legislative day, the Speaker shall call the members to order and shall have the session opened with prayer.
-At the convening hour on the first day of each legislative week, the Speaker, or

-43 44 the Speaker's designee, shall lead the members in the Pledge of Allegiance to the American Flag.

-RULE 3.
-Quorum. - (a) A quorum consists of a majority of the qualified members of the House.

-- (b) Should the point of a quorum be raised, the doors shall be closed, and the Clerk shall call the roll of the House, after which the names of those not responding shall again be called.
+- RULE 2.
+Opening the Session.
+At the convening hour on each legislative day, the Speaker shall call the members to order and shall have the session opened with prayer.
+At the convening hour, the Speaker, or the Speaker's designee, shall lead the members in the Pledge of Allegiance to the American Flag. - RULE 3.
+Quorum. (a) A quorum consists of a majority of the qualified members of the House. - (b) Should the point of a quorum be raised, the doors shall be closed, and the Clerk shall call the roll of the House, after which the names of those not responding shall again be called.
 In the absence of a quorum, 15 members are authorized to compel the attendance of absent members and may order that absentees for whom no sufficient excuses are made be taken into custody wherever they may be found by special messenger appointed for that purpose. - RULE 4.
-Approval of Journal. (a) The Standing Committee on Rules, Calendar, and Operations of the House shall cause the Journal of the House to be examined daily before the hour of convening to determine if the proceedings of the previous day have been correctly recorded. - (b) Immediately following the opening prayer and upon appearance of a quorum, the Speaker shall call for the Journal report by the Chair of the Standing Committee on Rules, Calendar, and Operations of the House, or by a Representative designated by the Chair, as to whether the proceedings of the previous day have been correctly recorded.
+Approval of Journal. (a) The Standing Committee on Rules, Calendar, and Operations of the House shall cause the Journal of the House to be examined daily before the hour of convening to determine if the proceedings of the previous day have been correctly recorded. - (b) Immediately following the opening prayer and Pledge of Allegiance, and upon appearance of a quorum, the Speaker shall call for the Journal report by the Chair of the Standing Committee on Rules, Calendar, and Operations of the House, or by a Representative designated by the Chair, as to whether the proceedings of the previous day have been correctly recorded.
 Without objection, the Speaker shall cause the Journal to stand approved. - RULE 5.
 Order of Business of the Day.
-After the approval of the Journal of the preceding day, unless otherwise ordered by the Speaker, the House shall proceed to business in the following order: - (1) The receiving of petitions, memorials, and papers addressed to the General Assembly or to the House; - (1a) Messages from the Governor; - (2) Ratification of bills; - (3) Reports of standing committees and permanent subcommittees; - (4) Reports of select committees; - (5) Reports of referral by standing committee Chairs of bills to permanent subcommittees; - (6) First reading and reference to committee of bills and resolutions; - (7) Messages from the Senate; - (8) Concurrence with Senate amendments or Senate committee substitutes; - (9) The unfinished business of the preceding day; - (10) Calendar (each category in accordance with Rule 40): - a.
+After the approval of the Journal of the preceding day, the House shall proceed to business in the following order: - (1) The receiving of petitions, memorials, and papers addressed to the General Assembly or to the House; - (1a) Messages from the Governor; - (2) Ratification of bills; - (3) Reports of standing committees and permanent subcommittees; - (4) Reports of select committees; - (5) Reports of referral by standing committee Chairs of bills to permanent subcommittees; - (6) First reading and reference to committee of bills and resolutions; - (7) Messages from the Senate; - (8) Concurrence with Senate amendments or Senate committee substitutes; - (9) The unfinished business of the preceding day; - (10) Calendar (each category in accordance with Rule 40): - a.
 Local bills (roll call), third reading - b.
 Local bills (roll call), second reading - c.
 Local bills, third reading - d.
 Local bills, second reading - e.
 Public bills (roll call), third reading - f.
-Public bills (roll call), second reading - g.
-Public bills and resolutions, third reading h.
-Public bills and resolutions, second reading; Reading of notices and announcements.
+Public bills (roll call), second reading

+- g.
+Public bills and resolutions, third reading - h.
+Public bills and resolutions, second reading; - (11) Reading of notices and announcements.